-Fellows will master the intricate details of conducting research related to their own project(s), and also participate in the development and analysis of colleagues' projects through advanced scientific seminars.
+We emphasize tangible research goals.
+Our fellows complete and publish multiple research projects, present results at national meetings, and successfully apply for research funds.
+Fellows engage in rigorous graduate-level coursework offered by UCSF on research methods and policy analysis, mastering the intricate details of conducting research related to their own projects and also participating in the development and analysis of colleagues' projects through advanced scientific seminars.

-A faculty seminar series has been designed to fill the gaps between traditional research training and the skills necessary to build a successful academic research career.
+We are committed to excellence in teaching and leadership.
+To fill in the gaps between traditional research training and the skills necessary to build a successful academic research career, we offer a faculty seminar series to address issues relevant to careers as clinician investigators and implementation scientists.
 Fellows also sharpen their teaching skills through presentations at the weekly conference and precepting of residents in the ambulatory care setting.

+We provide strong mentorship.
 Studies show that the strongest predictor of success during fellowship is a dedicated research mentor.
 The UCSF Division of General Internal Medicine and the Department of Family and Community Medicine are comprised of a large and diverse clinical and research faculty with a wide variety of areas of expertise.
 UCSF research faculty direct several active cohort studies, multi-center clinical trials, quality improvement programs, educational research studies and large secondary databases from a variety of sources that can be utilized by fellows to efficiently answer research questions.

 Salary, Benefits, Financial Aid

-For 2017-2018, the salaries are:
+For 2019-2020, the salaries are:

-- 1st Year Fellow: $62,018
+- 1st Year Fellow: $67,712

-- 2nd Year Fellow: $64,556
+- 2nd Year Fellow: $70,483

 All fellows receive funds to support travel to one national conference, as well as allowances for books.